azhu7/Chess/README.md

 Chess game implemented in C++

 Usage
 To move a piece, enter its current tile, then the destination tile.
 Example: A2 C3
+To quit, type 'q'